Azzedine Ounahi: Senior

 On 23 December 2021, Vahid Halilhodžić gave Ounahi his first call-up to the Moroccan senior national team for the 2021 Africa Cup of Nations.
 Ounahi made his professional debut for Morocco in the 2021 African Cup of Nations in a 1–0 victory against Ghana on 10 January 2022.
 In his fourth match with Morocco, he managed to score a double in a 4–1 victory against DR Congo in the 2022 FIFA World Cup qualification – CAF third round, which marked his first goal with the national team.

 On 10 November 2022, he was named in Morocco's 26-man squad for the 2022 FIFA World Cup in Qatar.
 After an impressive performance in the round of 16 game against Spain, which Morocco won on penalties, Spanish manager Luis Enrique commented on Ounahi's performance: "My God, where does this guy come from?
 I was pleasantly surprised by their number eight.
 I don't remember his name, I'm sorry…".
 In the quarter-final match against Portugal, which Morocco won 1–0, no Moroccan player had more dribbles (three) or won more duels (seven) than Ounahi.
 Morocco went on to finish fourth in the tournament.
-During a friendly match against Brazil, which resulted in a 2–1 victory, Ounahi picked up an injury after suffering a fracture in his right toe, that required to undergo surgery, which resulted in an end of his football season.
+During a friendly match against Brazil, which resulted in a 2–1 victory, Ounahi picked up an injury after suffering a fracture in his right toe, that required him to undergo surgery, which resulted in an end of his football season.

 On 17 January 2024, Ounahi scored a goal in a 3–0 victory against Tanzania, marking his first ever goal in the Africa Cup of Nations.
+On 11 December 2025, Ounahi was called up to the Morocco squad for the 2025 Africa Cup of Nations.

+On 26 May 2026, Ounahi was selected in the 26-man squad for the 2026 FIFA World Cup.
+In the round of 16 game against Canada, he scored the first two goals in a 3–0 victory as his team progressed to the quarterfinals.